 I like to cook and bake on board (it’s gas, so who wouldn’t?), so I purchased silicone folding measuring spoons and measuring cups.
 They have magnets on their handles so stick together.
 I bought those from Avon Canada.
 Avon seems to sell more than just smelly soaps.
 I invested in two more expensive items (from my observations price wise).
 A can opener and a potato peeler.
 As I am left handed, I do have my favourites that sort of fit the task best.

 I thought I could easily use foil pans when needed, but in theory that is smart, but practically they just get bent up inside the small storage areas.
-I thought I was going to be even smarter and purchased a silicone square pan that I could fold away to store.
-It lasted one year up until I was cutting out a piece of “boat pizza” a bit too strongly and pierced the bottom with the knife.
+I thought I was going to be even smarter and I purchased a silicone square pan that I could fold away to store.
+It lasted one year up until I was cutting out a piece of “boat pizza” a bit too strongly and pierced the bottom with a knife.
 They also bend with the weight of the uncooked food, so not really that practical after all.
 The following year it was replaced by a metal square pan.
 I also bought a frying pan in the camping section with a fold-over handle (2014 available at Canadian Tire for $19.99) and a set of blue speckled camping double boiler pots.
 I later found in my downstairs kitchen a frying pan with no handle and took that to the boat.
-I works so much better, larger and more durable. (updated 8 Jan 2017)
+I works so much better, larger and more durable. (updated 8 Jan 2017) In 2020, I purchased a set of pots from Ikea for less than $20!
+I had to assemble the knobs and handles but they worked so well on the boat, I bought a second set for home!
+My frying pans were not lasting long on the boat.
+I finally splurged on one medium sized stainless steel high end frying pan.
+After each use, I let it cool down, add water and a bit of detergent, bring to a boil and it cleans ups extremely well!
+Much nicer than a non-stick pan.

 A double boiler is pre microwave and I forgot what a good replacement it is for that appliance!
 Also, giving me two pots, one top of the other, which is a necessity for cooking a meal on a two burner stove.
 The frying pan, double boiler pots and square pan easily fit inside the oven for storage.
 As well as a collapsible folding camping toaster which as of 2014 are $5.49 at Canadian Tire but can be found almost anywhere, as the design is decades old!
 A year later, I added two other cooking items.
 They were older from a bygone era of stuff I had at home.
 A grill which fits on top of the stove, enabling me to cook a feed of pancakes and is stored underneath the dish rack to act as a drain board sitting on top of the cooler beside the sink.
-The other item was a heavy Teflon deep frying pan that didn’t have a handle.
+The other item was a heavy Teflon deep frying pan that didn’t have a handle although it was replaced by the new frying pan in 2020.
 There isn’t anything that I cannot cook with these few pieces of equipment.
-In my pantry area below the bench seat of the diner style table, currently turned into Layton’s bed, I also store two large bowls.
+In my pantry area below the bench seat of the diner style table, currently turned into Michael’s bed, I also store two large bowls.
 An old plastic Tupperware bowl with a lid (the ones you burp in the centre) and a stainless steel bowl with a rubber non skid base that I use all the time!
+The plastic bowl returned home but the steel bowel with a rubber non skid base is still a useful tool in 2021!
 It is true stainless steel which I purchased at Walmart.
 The first year I used a roll up plastic cutting board, but I opted later (once I lost my galley table) for a small rigid plastic cutting board that I store in the cupboard below the sink.
 I also have a collapsible silicone colander that hardly takes up any space at all!

 This is where I would like to speak about using a pressure cooker on board.
 I read continuously about them and how wonderful they can be on a boat.
 I do have one at home that I rarely use.
 The reason why I don’t like the idea of using a pressure cooker on our boat is the fact that I must run cold water over the lid and the pot to cool it down prior to releasing the lid.